Incontinence

 Lifestyle Interventions

 Patients are also instructed to avoid dehydration.
-Decreased fluid intake can cause concentrated urine, which can irritate the bladder.
+Decreased fluid intake may lead to concentrated urine, which can irritate the bladder.
 It can also lead to the formation of kidney stones and increase the risk of urinary tract infections and constipation.
 Adults ages 65 and over are particularly susceptible to the effects of dehydration.
 Older patients are educated not to wait to feel thirsty before drinking fluids and that dark-colored urine can be a sign of dehydration.

-The timing of fluid intake is discussed with the patient, with the recommendation to limit fluid intake in the later part of the day (Simon Foundation, 2019a).
+The timing of fluid intake is discussed with the patient, with the recommendation to develop an individualized, day-to-day pattern of fluid intake.
+This may include limiting fluid intake in the later part of the day and avoiding caffeinated beverages, alcohol, and acidic foods, which are all bladder irritants (SFC, 2023a; Mayo Clinic, 2023b).

 Urinary Incontinence Products